-Kathy Cheney has studied and practiced meditation and the Dharma in the Insight and Soto Zen traditions. since 2000, Kathy was introduced to Buddhist teachings when she went to Spirit Rock Meditation Center as a volunteer for the Family Program and has sat retreats at Spirit Rock, Gaia House and other centers.
+Kathy Cheney has studied and practiced meditation and the Dharma in the Insight and Soto Zen tradition, since 2000, Kathy was introduced to Buddhist teachings when she went to Spirit Rock Meditation Center and has sat retreats at Spirit Rock, Gaia House and other centers.
 Kathy has taught meditation to children and adults in the San Francisco Bay Area and in Hawaii.
-Kathy has been managing meditation retreats and coordinating programs for Spirit Rock Meditation Center since 2011 and is the Retreat Coordinator for the Aloka Vihara Nun's retreats.
+She has managed meditation retreats and coordinated programs for Spirit Rock, Sacred Mountain Sangha, Abhayagiri Monastery and Aloka Vihara/Aloka Earth Room.